JanMarcelKezmann/TensorFlow-Advanced-Segmentation-Models/README.md

 - Many already pretrained backbones for each architecture
 - Many useful segmentation losses (Dice, Focal, Tversky, Jaccard and many more combinations of them)
 - **New:** Models can be used as Subclassed or Functional Model
+- **New:** TASM works now on all platforms, i.e. Windows, Linux, MacOS with Intel or Apple Silicon Chips

 ## Table of Contents